Skip to content

 For multi-node deployments, use hooks to synchronize channels across the cluster.
 Hooks are called when subscription state changes:

-import { createChannels } from '@justscale/channel';
+import { createChannels } from '@justscale/core';

 import { ChatEvents } from './events';